Do any of these characteristics of a psychopathic boss remind you of anybody you know?

 - Manipulate his self-interest.
 Be useful in a manner which modifies his behaviour and does not compromise your integrity.
-They won’t care if they hurt someone but they will stop if it will endanger their bonus.
-Try ‘you need to get Greg on board if we are going to make this month numbers’ rather than ‘ridiculing Greg really hurt his feelings and was unfair.’
+They won’t care if they hurt someone, but they will stop if it will endanger their bonus.
+Try ‘you need to get Greg on board if we are going to make this month’s numbers rather than ‘ridiculing Greg really hurt his feelings and was unfair.’

 - Owe him no loyalty.
 Teams, like families, often condone and protect abusers.
 Find a senior leader you can talk to in confidence.
-“I need your help with this,” is a good start.
-Nothing may happen immediately but it will help a more realistic picture form at senior levels.
+“I need your help with this” is a good start.
+Nothing may happen immediately, but it will help a more realistic picture to form at senior levels.

 - Stand up for yourself.
 Don’t become prey.
-You may want to fight or escape when attacked but first keep calm and push back.
+You may want to fight or escape when attacked, but keep calm and push back.

 - Write it down.
-Keep a paper trail of everything they agree to and a record of any abuse.
+Keep a paper trail of everything your psychopathic boss agrees to and a record of any abuse.
 You need a record to counter their lying and deceit.

 - Strength in numbers.
 Don’t let them play divide and rule.
-They may love to flatter you one day and criticize your colleagues behind their backs the next.
-Keep your relationships with your colleagues honest and don’t conspire with a psychopath!
+They may love to flatter you one day and criticize you to your colleagues behind your back the next.
+Keep your relationships with your colleagues honest, and don’t conspire with a psychopath!

 And if you are a CEO, do yourself a favour.
 Hire Jim.

 Dana Wilson is a freelance writer based in Edmonton.

 For interview requests, click here.

 © Troy Media